Ontario Small Distiller Direct-to-Store Delivery Program

 The program’s objectives are as follows:

-- Augment the LCBO’s Spirits assortment with market-relevant, locally produced products.
+Augment the LCBO’s Spirits assortment with market-relevant, locally produced product.

-Greater than 50% of raw materials must be fermented on-site per product.
-Contract Distillers
+· Greater than 50% of raw materials must be fermented on-site per product.

-Contract distillers must hold an AGCO Manufacturer’s Licence.
+· Contract distillers must hold an AGCO Manufacturer’s License.

-1. Only one SKU per product category will be considered until the SKU is exceeding the sales target.
-For example, you cannot list a second vodka SKU until the first vodka SKU is making or exceeding the target.
+1. Only one SKU per product category will be considered until the SKU is exceeding sales target.
+For example, you cannot list a second vodka SKU until the first vodka is making or exceeding target.
 (See sales expectations below.)

 2. Products accepted for the program are authorized for Direct-to-Store Delivery only.
 A product cannot participate in the direct delivery program and be available for stores to draw from our warehouses at the same time.